 ✨ For New Year's brunch:

-Serve smaller bowls with biscuits and bloody mary shots or mimosas.
+Serve in smaller bowls with biscuits and bloody mary shots or mimosas.

 ✨ For football Sunday: